mpafit02/Auto-Generating-UI-Based-Modeling-Language/README.md

 8. Import JSON Schema

 Not Finished
-1. Show the input from the user in tha base dialogs
-2. Multiple items creation
+1. Multiple items creation
-3. Export the form into a JSON file
+2. Export the form into a JSON file